Find out how to pay tax with deposits, get an up to date valuation of your certificate and check how much interest you have earned.

-If you’ve more than one liability you can specify the order you want them to be paid in.
-If you don’t specify an order the oldest liabilities are paid first.
+If you have more than one liability you can specify the order you want them to be paid in.
+If you do not specify an order the oldest liabilities are paid first.

 Send your certificate and instructions to HMRC’s CTD Team.
-Once this has been received by the CTD Team it takes 10 to 14 days for the deposit to be allocated to your liability.
+Once the CTD Team have it, it takes 10 to 14 days to allocate the deposit to your liability.

-If you don’t use the full value of a certificate
+If you do not use the full value of a certificate

-If you only want to use a portion of a certificate’s value to pay a tax liability you must specify what you want to happen with the remainder of its value.
+If you only want to use a part of a certificate’s value to pay a tax liability you must specify what you want to happen with the rest of its value.
 You can either: